 The endpoint mapping is responsible for mapping incoming messages to appropriate endpoints.
-There are some endpoint mappings you can use out of the box, for example, the PayloadRootQNameEndpointMapping or the SoapActionEndpointMapping, but let's first examine the general concept of an EndpointMapping.
+There are some endpoint mappings that are enabled out of the box, for example, the PayloadRootAnnotationMethodEndpointMapping or the SoapActionAnnotationMethodEndpointMapping, but let's first examine the general concept of an EndpointMapping.